 There is a very important conclusion to be drawn from these facts.
 It is obvious that the polio epidemics are due to a lowered resistance in the victim, not to his exposure to the infective agent.
 Where resistance (by reason of natural foods) is high (India, etc.), there are no polio epidemics, because everybody has developed immunity.
 They have had the disease in a mild form; polio there never gets to the point of causing attention from the medical authorities.

-Here we might refer back to our Applied Trophology, Vol. l, No. 1, 1957, issue: “Which Is First—The Disease or the Microorganism?” and Dr. Rene Dubos’s conclusion that we need to give more attention to the resistance of the host, and why, instead of so much on how to control the infective organism.
+Here we might refer back to the January 1957 issue Applied Trophology (“Which Is First—The Disease or the Microorganism?”) and Dr. Rene Dubos’s conclusion that we need to give more attention to the resistance of the host, and why, instead of so much on how to control the infective organism.
 In view of the facts there presented, the Salk vaccine seems to be an unsound method to control polio.
 If the patient has a low resistance, it is dangerous to try to immunize him, since the procedure of injecting an antigen may bring on the disease.

 The important thing here is to learn just how we may build resistance and how to become as immune to polio and dental caries as the street beggars of India.

 Dr. Sandler has thoroughly exposed the role of refined sugar and similar carbohydrates in his books Diet Prevents Polio and How to Prevent Heart Attacks.

 He has shown that tuberculosis is aggravated by the same sugar excess that creates susceptibility to polio.
 We feel that the most important biochemical reaction to sugar excesses is the depression of calcium bicarbonate (diffusible calcium) in the blood.
 This inhibits phagocytosis and creates muscular atony, low blood pressure, and fatigue.
 This manifests itself as a reduced or missing second sound of the heart.